🚨 Heads up! This course is no longer supported. We recommend checking out our Webflow Essentials course.

 Transcript

-Now you might have gone through my whole list, and it's still not working, and you have to go off and Google, and find something to try get it going.
-Say you do get it going.
-Please drop how you fixed it in Dreamweaver.
-I'm just showing things that I've had problems with in the past and how I got around it, but if you've got something else that you found was a really good fix, or a little quirk about your computer, and your wireless network, let us know in the comments, and we can share with everybody so we can get on with our lovely websites online by FTP.
+I'm just sharing the things that I've had problems with in past and how I've got rounded.
+But if you've got something else that you found was a really good fix or a little quirk about your computer and your wireless network, let us know in the comments and, uh, we can share it with everybody so we can all get our lovely websites online via FTP.
 All right, let's see you in the next video.

 • Powered by Marvin